Our Members

 Chairs & Secretariat

 The AEN is led by two co-chairs: Siziwe Ngcwabe and Rhona Mijumbi.
 They are supported by the outgoing and founding chair, Ruth Stewart.
-Under the management of Siziwe, the work of the AEN is supported by its Secretariat, which includes Charity Chisoro (Programme officer: Enhancing evidence capacities), Hazel Zaranyika (Programme officer: Making Connections and Building Collaborations), Andile Madonsela (Programme officer: Evidence-Informed Decision-Making Innovations), Candice Nolan (Communications and Events), and Shafieqah Hutton (Administration and Communications).
+Under the management of Siziwe, the work of the AEN is supported by its Secretariat, which includes Charity Chisoro (Programme officer: Enhancing evidence capacities), Andile Madonsela (Programme officer: Evidence-Informed Decision-Making Innovations), Shafieqah Hutton (Administration and Communications), and Gloria Anderson (Programme Officer - Stakeholder Management and Community of Practice).

 History